Some say it is a myth, and some say it is true. Does using peppermint oil to get rid of mice work? In this post, we answer that question!

 Frequently Asked Questions

-We see no reason not to use peppermint oil to get rid of mice although, there are better ways of ensuring your house remains mouse free!
+We see no reason not to use peppermint oil to get rid of mice, although there are better ways to ensure your house remains mouse-free!

-Peppermint oil must be used in the correct way for it to be successful, so follow these rules:
+You must use peppermint oil in the correct way for it to be successful, so follow these rules:

 - Apply peppermint oil in confined spaces to ensure the scent is strong enough to repel a mouse.

 - Top the peppermint oil up regularly to ensure that it remains effective.